 - If you are black, your risk for BV is twice as high as white women (source).
 However, this could be more related to the amount of physiological stress black women experience vs. white women.

-- Use douches, vaginal deodorants, or harsh soaps in or around your vagina
+- Use douches, vaginal deodorants, scented soaps in or around your vagina, or bubble baths.

 Stress and Poor Diet